SS President Coolidge Suffers Naval Blunder in WWII

-On October 26, 1942, the Coolidge entered the main channel of Luganville Harbor on the island of Espiritu Santo (later named Vanuatu) in the New Hebrides chain.
-The troops were sent to Santo for harbor defense, airfield protection and support for forces stationed at Guadalcanal and other Pacific garrisons.
+On October 26, 1942, the Coolidge entered the main channel of Luganville Harbor on the island of Espiritu Santo, the largest of a chain of islands known at that time as New Hebrides.
+The chain became Vanuatu after gaining independence in 1980.
+The troops were sent there for harbor defense, airfield protection and support for forces stationed at Guadalcanal and other Pacific garrisons.
 The Pacific Theater of Operations was a hotbed of action in battles against the Japanese and all the island harbors were heavily protected.
 Unfortunately, Capt.
 Nelson’s sailing orders accidentally omitted the presence of mines anchored throughout the harbor of the large Luganville military base.
 Contributing to the oversight, base support failed to send a patrol boat to escort the ship through the channel, assuming the captain had received entry instructions from Navy headquarters.
 The captain was warned of enemy submarines around the islands, but nothing was said about mines.

 Realizing the damage done amidship and at the stern, the captain ran his ship aground and gave orders to abandon it.
 Within 90 minutes, all but two of the more than 5,000 men aboard reached shore safely.
 A navy fireman in the engine room and an army captain who was helping his men escape from the infirmary, were the only causalities.
 When the ship struck the coral reef, it was so close to land, many men simply waded ashore.